-- A formal in-person hearing, whether with a panel or an administrator, is increasingly viewed as necessary by the courts and OCR. - Hearings facilitate the parties ability to review all available evidence and ask questions of witnesses and each other. - A well-conducted civil rights investigation can result in an accepted finding and waiver of hearing by the responding party. - Waivers must be freely decided and non-coerced. - Hearings can still occur when information is contested.
+- A formal in-person hearing, whether with a panel or an administrator, is increasingly viewed as necessary in higher education by the courts and OCR. - PreK-12 remains TBD - Hearings facilitate the parties ability to review all available evidence and ask questions of witnesses and each other. - A well-conducted civil rights investigation can result in an accepted determination and waiver of hearing by the responding party. - Waivers must be freely decided and non-coerced. - Hearings can still occur when information is contested.